-- Strategy and Tactics - Adapting existing wildland fire response plans to include all additional response options provided for in land and resource management plans. - Making full use of the range of available tactics and preparing for more discriminate use of resources, especially for fires that occur in high-risk areas. - Exploring opportunities for more indirect attack, focused use of heavy equipment, and designation of management action points using natural barriers. - Planning for the potential for increased smoke loads to communities and planning and implementing early warning/communication for likely events.
+- Strategy and Tactics - Adapting existing wildland fire response plans to include all additional response options provided for in land and resource management plans. - Evaluating the full range of available tactics and carefully determining the assignment of types and numbers of firefighting resources, especially for fires that occur in high-risk areas. - Exploring opportunities for more indirect attack, focused use of heavy equipment, and designation of management action points using natural barriers. - Planning for the potential for increased smoke loads to communities and planning and implementing early warning/communication for likely events.

-- Utilizing suppression strategies that will minimize the number of assigned personnel and incident duration. - Implementing swift initial response to minimize possibility of large fire occurrence, while not employing higher-risk tactics to keep fires small. - Within agency protocols and to the degree possible, augmenting fire-response resources with non-fire staff to help sustain fire-response capability. - Considering opportunities for application of aviation and mechanized assets to reduce assigned personnel. - Using a prioritization process to assure the effective use of resources. - Initial attack remains the highest priority, including the use of aviation assets. - Extended Attack/Complex Fire Management: - Using a prioritization processes for assigning resources to large fires. - Emphasizing containment strategies and evaluating magnitude and duration of mop-up to help minimize duration of assignment and potential exposure time. - Expanding use of Decision Support Centers in all GACCs. - Utilizing Predictive Services and professional judgement to balance assigned resources and incident duration. - Using experienced smoke personnel or Air Resource Advisors (ARA) to assess where wildfire smoke may go and impacts of smoke on firefighters and communities with COVID-19. - Evaluating wildfire smoke level projections and trajectories during development of tactical operations. - Preparing and implementing remote incident management appropriate for the situation by IMT's - GA's consider conducting simulated virtual IMT incident management prior to most active fire season periods. - Identify and obtain necessary technology. - Designate IMT sections/personnel that can complete work virtually and what minimum requirements are for managing incidents safely. - Closely evaluating large fire response to ensure best practices for prioritization are used, especially where life is imminently threatened. - Evaluating the need for additional catering/showers/washing stations. - Expanding medical support. - Separating "Module as One" in camps. - \circ $\,$ Closed camps with security, no leaving camp to travel into communities. - More vehicles may be needed during crew transports if possible, to support the Module as One concept. - Having personnel carry extra PPE. - Following recommended guidelines for disinfecting fire equipment on a regular basis.
+- Utilizing suppression strategies that will minimize the number of assigned personnel and reduce incident duration. - Implementing swift initial response to reduce the possibility of large fire occurrence, while not exercising higher-risk tactics to keep fires small. - Within agency protocols and to the degree possible, augmenting fire-response resources with non-fire staff to help sustain fire-response capability. - Pursuing opportunities for application of aviation and mechanized assets to reduce assigned personnel. - Using a prioritization process to assure the effective use of resources. - Initial attack remains the highest priority, including the use of aviation assets. - Extended attack/complex fire management: - Using a prioritization processes for assigning resources to large fires. - Emphasizing containment strategies and evaluating magnitude and duration of mop-up to help minimize duration of assignment and potential exposure time. - o Expanding use of Decision Support Centers in all GACCs. - Utilizing Predictive Services and professional judgement to balance assigned resources and incident duration. - Using experienced smoke personnel or Air Resource Advisors (ARA) to assess where wildfire smoke may go and impacts of smoke on firefighters and communities with COVID-19. - Evaluating wildfire smoke level projections and trajectories during development of tactical operations. - Preparing and implementing remote incident management appropriate for the situation by IMT's - GA's consider conducting simulated virtual IMT incident management prior to most active fire season periods. - Identify and obtain necessary technology. - Designate IMT sections/personnel that can complete work virtually and what minimum requirements are for managing incidents safely. - Closely evaluating large fire response to ensure best practices for prioritization are used, especially where life is imminently threatened. - o Evaluating the need for additional catering/showers/washing stations. - Expanding medical support. - Separating "Module as One" in camps. - Closed camps with security; no leaving camp to travel into communities. - More vehicles may be needed for crew transports, to support the "Module as One" concept. - Having personnel carry extra PPE. - Following recommended guidelines for disinfecting fire equipment on a regular basis. - Following agency-specific policies and protocols regarding use of shared housing

-Drawdown Projections and Contingency Opportunities:
+Drawdown Projections and Contingency Opportunities: Consider:

-- Recommending that local units prepare contingency plans for resource drawdown during fire seasons. - Considering how existing staffing and management will be affected by a 10, 30, or 50% reduction in resource availability.
+- Recommending that local units prepare contingency plans for resource drawdown during fire seasons. - Evaluating how existing staffing and management will be affected by a 10, 30, or 50% reduction in resource availability.